-British Made Tape Measures
+British Made Tape Measures and Rulers

 Fisco – http://www.fisco.co.uk – make tape measures in Essex in England.
 They make tape measures (the kind used by builders and in DIY), spirit levels, laser measures, long tape measures and surveyor’s tape measures, set squares, wooden rulers (bench rules, surveyor’s rods), steel rulers, and chalk line reels.
 I am not sure if everything they sell is made in England, so best to check before buying.
 Their products are available in Jewson, on the net, etc. Fisco are not British owned, rather they are part of the Hultafors Group AB which is in turn a business area wholly owned by Swedish Investment AB Latour.
 I have a Fisco Pro-Flex and it is a really good tape measure at a reasonable price.
 I note their tape measures, whilst still made in England, are now marked Hultafors Fisco rather than just Fisco.

 Rabone Chesterman (a company resulting from the 1963 merger of Rabone of Birmingham and Chesterman of Sheffield), maker of spirit levels and rules, of Whitmore St, Birmingham, were sold to Stanley in 1989.
 Rabone had previously acquired Dean Tape measures, the main British maker of non-metallic tape measures for the haberdashery trade, in 1986.

 I also found made in England tape measures branded Lion Heart on e-bay.